Ant-Architect/Ant-Architect.github.io/_posts/2023-11-02-editor-update.md

 ## A Greedy Evolutionary Algorithm

 The algorithm we have chosen to implement initially is a hybrid greedy and evolutionary algorithm.
 What we mean by this is that there is a first part that chooses an initial sequence of rooms in a greedy way, and then a second part that works in an evolutionary fashion to find the optimal sequence by repeating the greedy step.
-This is illustrated in the figure below (see [https://www.researchgate.net/publication/331718182_Hybrid_Evolutionary_Algorithm_applied_to_Automated_Floor_Plan_Generation](https://www.researchgate.net/publication/331718182_Hybrid_Evolutionary_Algorithm_applied_to_Automated_Floor_Plan_Generation) for reference).
+This is illustrated in the figure below (see [this link](https://www.researchgate.net/publication/331718182_Hybrid_Evolutionary_Algorithm_applied_to_Automated_Floor_Plan_Generation) for reference).

 ![Greedy evolutionary algorithm](/assets/img/posts/20231102/algorithm-1.png)